maddymakesgames/maddymakesgames/README.md

 ## Projects
 Note:
-A lot of these are no longer maintained, though I generally am good about responding to issues even on dead projects
+A lot of these are no longer maintained, though I try to be good about responding to issues even on dead projects
 - Rust
   - [celeste_rs](https://github.com/maddymakesgames/celeste_rs)
   - [Quartz](https://github.com/Rusty-Quartz/Quartz)